Barney Fife: Legacy

 Calling a police officer or authority figure "Barney Fife" has become an American slang term for gross ineptitude or overzealousness.
 A notable example occurred during the Scott Peterson case, in which the defendant's mother referred to the local police captain as "Barney Fife".

-During oral arguments for the Supreme Court case Herring v.
+During oral arguments for the US Supreme Court case Herring v.
 United States regarding evidence exclusion by negligent law enforcement, Stanford law professor Pamela Karlan told the court, "There's not a Barney Fife defense to the violation of the Fourth Amendment."

 In popular culture

 At least two cartoons pay homage to Barney Fife: In The New Scooby-Doo Movies, Don Knotts guest stars as himself to help solve the mystery, but wearing Barney Fife's uniform as deputy of "Juneberry."
 In Freakazoid "Toby Danger" when a out of control giant robot is destroying Las Vegas, Nevada, there is a cameo of a Barney Fife deputy sheriff in a crowd.

-In The Sopranos season 6, episode 15, Paulie Gualtieri tells Tony Soprano a story about getting pulled over by a state trooper while driving Tony's father's Cadillac without a license in the 1960s.
+In The Sopranos season 6, episode 15, Paulie Gualtieri tells Tony Soprano a story about getting pulled over in the 1960s by a state trooper while driving Tony's father's Cadillac automobile without a driver's license.
 Mr. Soprano, Sr. tells the young Paulie to smooth things over by telling the trooper he has a cousin who is a trooper named Barney Fife.
-He gets punched in the head by the trooper for his troubles and Mr. Soprano has to bribe the trooper $100 (said to be an average month's wage at the time) to avoid charges.
+He gets punched in the head by the trooper for his troubles, and Mr. Soprano has to bribe the trooper $100 (said to be an average month's wage at the time) to avoid charges.